 - Explain how your circumstances affect your academic performance.

-For tips on writing a Letter of Appeal, click here.
+For tips on writing a Letter of Appeal, see the Appeal Resource Guide.

 - All appeals require that you upload this document to the appeal form.

 - Write this Plan as a Word document.

 - The plan should detail the steps you will take to return to Good standing and the courses you will enroll in should your appeal be approved.

-For tips on writing your Plan of Action, click here.
+For tips on writing your Plan of Action, see the Appeal Resource Guide.

 - Scan supporting documents to your computer so that you may upload them to the electronic appeal form.